theparthway/docs/docs/developers/orderbook-api/OrderbookAPI.md

 <ApiHeader method="WSS" path="https://api.garden.finance/" description="Subscribe to orders"/>

-To receive updates from the orderbook, you can connect to the websocket endpoint and use the subscription texts provided below.
+To receive updates from the Orderbook, you can connect to the websocket endpoint and use the subscription texts provided below.
 If there are no updates, the server will send a ping message every 60 seconds to keep the connection alive.
 You can send multiple subscription texts in a single websocket connection to receive updates for various criteria simultaneously.

 - The ping message object is